scala/scala3/docs/_docs/reference/experimental/typeclasses.md

 given [A: Combinator, B: Combinator with A.Input == B.Input]
     => Combine[A, B] is Combinator:
 ```
-This variant is esthetically pleasing since it makes the equality constraint symmetric.
+This variant is aesthetically pleasing since it makes the equality constraint symmetric.
 The original version had to use an asymmetric refinement on the second type parameter bound instead.
 For now, such constraints are neither implemented nor proposed.
 This is left as a possibility for future work.
 Note also the analogy with
 the work of @mbovel and @Sporarum on refinement types, where similar `with` clauses can appear for term parameters.
 If that work goes ahead, we could possibly revisit the issue of `with` clauses also for type parameters.

 ### Example 4

-Dimi Recordon tried to [port some core elenents](https://github.com/kyouko-taiga/scala-hylolib) of the type class based [Hylo standard library to Scala](https://github.com/hylo-lang/hylo/tree/main/StandardLibrary/Sources).
+Dimi Racordon tried to [port some core elements](https://github.com/kyouko-taiga/scala-hylolib) of the type class based [Hylo standard library to Scala](https://github.com/hylo-lang/hylo/tree/main/StandardLibrary/Sources).
 It worked to some degree, but there were some things that could not be expressed, and more things that could be expressed only awkwardly.

 With the improvements proposed here, the library can now be expressed quite clearly and straightforwardly.
 See tests/pos/hylolib in this PR for details.